 Skip to main content

-Get Started with Fossapay
+Get Started with FossaPay

 This quickstart guide will have you making your first API call in minutes.
-We’ll create a virtual account, simulate a payment, and handle the webhook notification.
+We’ll create a fiat wallet, simulate a payment, and handle the webhook notification.

 Prerequisites